multiversx/mx-docs/docs/developers/developer-reference/rust-testing-framework.md

 }
 ```

 The `CrowdfundingSetup` struct isn't really needed, but it helps de-duplicating some code.
 You may add other fields in your struct if needed, but for now this is enough for our use-case.
-The only "manadatory" fields are `blockchain_wrapper` and `cf_wrapper`.
+The only fields you'll need for any contract are `blockchain_wrapper` and `cf_wrapper`.
+The rest of the fields can be adapted according to your test scenario.

 And that's all you need to get started.